2024

 • Give each team a sheet of paper and a time limit (let them use their phones or computers).

-• The winning team is the one that creates the longest flying airplane.
+• The winning team is the one that creates the longest-flying airplane.

 Do they choose to fold the paper plane in a complex design?
-Or do they to develop a simple one to complete it within the time limit?
+Or do they have to develop a simple one to complete it within the time limit?

 11. Sneak a Peek Game